 Nepal closes Mount Everest for climbers because of coronavirus fears

 Nepal has closed all of its Himalayan peaks including Mount Everest this climbing season because of fears of the coronavirus outbreak, a government minister said on Friday.
-Nepal, home to eight of the world's 14 highest mountains including Mount Everest, gets more than four million dollars in permit fees for the world's highest peak and other mountains every year.
+Nepal, home to eight of the world's 14 highest mountains including Mount Everest, earns about $4.4 million a year in permit fees from climbers aiming to scale the world's highest peak and other mountains.

 Tourism Minister Yogesh Bhattarai said expeditions to all peaks in the March-May spring season had been suspended.
 "Climbing this season has been closed,” Bhattarai told Reuters.

-"It is as a precaution for that," he added when asked it was because of the coronavirus.
-Nepal has confirmed just one case of the coronavirus - a student studying in China on a trip home out of 450 people tested.
+Asked if the closure was because of the coronavirus, he said: "It is as a precaution for that."
+Nepal has confirmed just one case of the coronavirus - a student studying in China on a trip home - out of 450 people tested.

 The suspension of expeditions in Nepal will affect hundreds of foreign climbers now preparing for the spring season, a window or relatively good weather between the end of the bitterly cold winter and the rainy season, which begins in June.
-Everest, the world's highest mountain at 8,850 meters (29,035 feet), is on the border between Nepal and the Chinese region of Tibet.
+Everest rises to a height of 8,850 metres (29,035 feet) on the border between Nepal and the Chinese region of Tibet.
 China announced the closure of its side of the mountain on Thursday.

 It is the second time in recent years that the climbing season has been disrupted.
 Expeditions were suspended in 2015 after a major earthquake struck Nepal on April 25 that year, killing some 9,000 people.
 Eighteen people were killed at the Everest base camp when an avalanche triggered by the quake roared down a slope.